Travelling to visit friends and relativesVFR is the second most common reason given for travelling overseas from the UK

 For more general guidance regarding risk assessment for travel during the COVID-19 pandemic, please see the following guide available here.

-All travellers should review the country specific information including the Foreign and Commonwealth Office (FCO) advice on the Country Information pages and make an appointment with their GP practice or a travel clinic.
+All travellers should review the country specific information including the Foreign, Commonwealth & Development Office (FCDO) advice on the Country Information pages and make an appointment with their GP practice or a travel clinic.
 Ideally travellers should seek advice at least four to six weeks before departure.

 For Individuals with complex medical problems and earlier appointment is recommended.
 However, it is recognised that VFR travellers often need to travel at short notice for various reasons such as a family emergency.
 If time is short, an appointment is still worthwhile.